jasonzhao3/SimpleTwitter/README.md

     * [x] User can click a “Compose” icon in the Action Bar on the top right
     * [x] User can then enter a new tweet and post this to twitter
     * [x] User is taken back to home timeline with new tweet visible in timeline
+* [x] User can switch between Timeline and Mention views using tabs
+    * [x] User can view their home timeline tweets.
+    * [x] User can view the recent mentions of their username.
+* [x] User can navigate to view their own profile
+    * [x] User can see picture, tagline, # of followers, # of following, and tweets on their profile.
+* [x] User can click on the profile image in any tweet to see another user's profile.
+    * [x] User can see picture, tagline, # of followers, # of following, and tweets of clicked user.
+    * [x] Profile view should include that user's timeline
+* [x] User can infinitely paginate any of these timelines (home, mentions, user) by scrolling to the bottom.

 The following **optional** features are implemented: